Essam Mahmoud

-Essam Mahmoud (عصام محمود; born 20 June 1977) is an Egyptian retired professional football goalkeeper.
+Essam Mahmoud (عصام محمود; born 20 June 1977) is an Egyptian former professional football coach and former player who played as a goalkeeper.
 He is currently the goalkeeper coach of Tersana SC.

-Career
+Playing career

 At the club level, Mahmoud plays for El Gouna of Hurghada in the Egyptian Premier League.

-He was also selected as a reserve goalkeeper for the Egypt national football team at the 2004 African Cup of Nations.
+He was also selected as a reserve goalkeeper for the Egypt national team at the 2004 African Cup of Nations.
 However, he did not appear in any matches.

 Coaching career

-After retiring at the end of the 2013-14 season, Mahmoud began as a goalkeeper coach, starting for the youth teams of ENPPI Club.
+After retiring at the end of the 2013–14 season, Mahmoud began as a goalkeeper coach, starting for the youth teams of ENPPI Club.
 He left the club in October 2016, he left the club and was hired by Tersana SC.
 He left the club in January 2017.

-Ahead of the 2017-18 season, he was hired by Wadi Degla FC, still as a goalkeeper coach.
+Ahead of the 2017-18 season, he was hired by Wadi Degla, still as a goalkeeper coach.
 However, he returned to Tersana SC in the summer 2019.